pirosbogar/spaceship-titanic/README.md

 	PassengerId - Id for each passenger in the test set.

 	Transported - The target.
 For each passenger, predict either True or False.

+# Solution
+After data cleaning and transformation I ended up using LazyPredict to find the best models.
+After tuning the hyperparameteres of the two best models I've chosen the better performing XGBoost Classifier.